Alan Feinstein (actor)

 Alan Feinstein (born 8 September 1941, New York City, New York) is an American actor.
-Early in his career, he was credited as Alan Yorke.
+Early in his career, he was credited as Alan Yorke in 3 plays.

 He is noted for his 1983 award-winning stage performance in A View from the Bridge.
 From 1978-1979, he starred in the short lived QM Productions TV series The Runaways as Steve Arrizio, a former juvenile officer turned clinical psychologist who rescued runaway children from danger.